matthewdfuller/cloudwatch-buddy/README.md

 ### AWS Options

 The AWS options object must be a valid config object supported by AWS (see: http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html).
 You *must* provide a region.

+If no options are specified, the AWS SDK will use the default system credentials & options, if available.

 ### Metrics